thomasdouenne/pollution_transports_ile_de_france/README.md

     # _3 are used to compute variables at the household or individual level, such as prices for trips
     # income, non-monetary costs from trips, etc.
+    # _3_1 defines income using several approach (random draw, average)
-    # _3_1 defines various variables related to the monetary cost of trips
+    # _3_2 defines various variables related to the monetary cost of trips
-    # _3_2 defines various variables related to the non-monetary cost of trips
+    # _3_3 defines various variables related to the non-monetary cost of trips
-    # _3_3 defines variables other than the ones related to trips
+    # _3_4 defines variables other than the ones related to trips

     # _4 are used to put all the previous things together and build the final database for estimation
     # _4_1 builds the database and _4_2 runs some descriptive statistics